ausevo/ausevo.github.io/requestMins.md

 ## AES minutes

-The mintues from the 2014 AES meeting can be supplied to members upon request.
+The mintues from previous AES meetings can be supplied to members upon request.